gainwell-ohio/spbm/docs/Analgesic_Agents/opioids.md

 Additional LONG-ACTING Opioids Criteria

+- The system defines an "inital request" as having no opioid claims in the previous 90 days
 -   **Initial long-acting requests** can be authorized up to 90 days
     -   Documentation of the following must be provided:
         -   Request is a daily dose equivalent of ≤ 80 MED